Lucknow Mahotsav | 2026 Date & Details

 Lucknow Mahotsav does more than entertain.
 It preserves dying art forms by giving artisans a platform and income opportunity.
 Young people discover traditional crafts they might otherwise never encounter.
 The festival bridges generations, with grandparents taking grandchildren to see the same puppet shows and magic acts they enjoyed decades ago.

-The event also positions Lucknow as a tourism destination.
-Visitors from Delhi, Mumbai, and international locations mark their calendars for this festival, discovering that Lucknow offers much more than just a stopover on the way to other cities.
+The event also puts Lucknow on the tourism map.
+Visitors from Delhi, Mumbai, and international locations mark their calendars for this festival, discovering that Lucknow offers much more than just a stopover.

 Planning Your Visit

 The festival venues spread across the city, but free shuttle services usually connect major points.
-Most events have free entry, though some premium performances might require tickets.
+Most events have free entry, though some premium performances featuring national-level artists might need tickets (usually Rs.
+20 to Rs.
+100).
 The craft bazaars accept both cash and digital payments, with prices ranging from budget-friendly to premium collectibles.

 What’s the best time to visit during the festival?